Selective Multiple Testing: Inference for Large Panels with Many Covariates(Paper)(Code)(Slides) Co-author: Markus Pelger

 We propose Panel Multiple Testing that allows us to select covariates that explain a large cross-section with false discovery control.
 In our empirical asset pricing study, we select sparse risk factors from a factor zoo of 114, to explain 243 doubly-sorted portfolio excess returns.

-Asset pricing with Supply Chain Relationships(Paper)(Code) Co-authors: Agostino Capponi, Jose Sidaoui
+Graph Machine Learning for Asset Pricing: Traversing the Supply Chain(Paper)(Code) Co-authors: Agostino Capponi, Jose Sidaoui

 Major Revision at Journal of Financial Economics (JFE).